 I’ve created an image for myself that I don’t like.
 I wear gobs of makeup.
 I smoked so a guy would like me.
 I stole my best friend’s boyfriend, and now I like her new boyfriend.
 I’ve tried to change, but it’s hard.

 Dear Bad Girl,

-As for changing your rep, lose the makeup and put a positive attitude on your face—even if it feels kind of forced at first.
-Ask guys and girls friendly questions such as, “What are you doing during vacation?”
+As for changing your rep, ease up on the makeup and put a positive attitude on your face—even if it feels kind of forced at first.
+Ask guys and girls friendly questions such as, “What are you doing during winter break?”
 It may take a while to replace the old image, but congratulate yourself on having the guts to change.

 Oh, and hands off the cigarettes and friends’ boyfriends!
 Your health and friendships are far more important than getting a guy.

 We want to hear from you!
 Go here to submit questions to Carol about every sticky sitch life throws at you.